A standard request can take up to three weeks to complete a design project with a graphic designer on the Creative Services team.

 Please plan accordingly.

 Variables that sway the timeline depend on the information you give to the designers.

-Complete copy, organized images and a clear idea of what you want in a design at the beginning of the project will always make production go smoothly.
+To shorten the time frame required, please present complete copy, organized images, and a clear idea of what you want in a design at the beginning of the project.
+This will always make production go more smoothly.